-plain indications of the ritual of this ordinance.
-The elements. or constituents, are bread and wine: common bread and unadulterated wine.
-These elements were consecrated; the bread was solemnly broken, and the cup was blessed.
-The ordinance Acts ii.42, was called the breaking of bread, as if the distribution to each from one common loaf was preserved symbolically. secration was the setting apart to the most sacred possible use: the express thanksgiving for redemption commemorated by the bread and wine; and invocation of the grace signified.
+The elements,

-element was received separately, and by the act of each recipient.
+These elements were consecrated the bread adulterated wine. was solemnly broken, and the cup was blessed.
+The ordinance was called the breaking of bread, as if the distribution to each from one common loaf was preserved symbolically. secration was the setting apart to the most sacred possible use; the express thanksgiving for redemption commemorated by the bread and wine; and invocation of the grace signified. element was received separately, and by the act of each recipient.